CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 The typical ExtJS way is to define a new component class and register its alias so that it is available as an `xtype`.

-A shortcut within gluJS is simply to define a view as normal and then reference it as a "local xtype" without declaring a global widget.
-Each application/application module within gluJS has its own distinct namespace, so rather than register globally gluJS takes care of the "local lookup" for you (and keeps widgets from stomping on one another without spelling out a long namespace).
+A shortcut within GluJS is simply to define a view as normal and then reference it as a "local xtype" without declaring a global widget.
+Each application/application module within GluJS has its own distinct namespace, so rather than register globally GluJS takes care of the "local lookup" for you (and keeps widgets from stomping on one another without spelling out a long namespace).

 An example of including one view in another: